LA SCCC Charity List - 2025:

 Regions served: All regions

-Leads the way to end Alzheimer's and all other dementia - by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.
+Alzheimer's Association leads the way to end Alzheimer's by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.

 1004 American Heart Association, Inc.